Ameba-AIoT/ameba-iot-docs/ameba/src/0_at_command/at_command_introduction_cn.rst

       linux@user:~$./mklittlefs -b 4096 -p 256 -s 131072 -c TEST lfs.bin
       /KV/atcmd_config.json

-4. Flash the generated lfs.bin file into the VFS1 region of the AT module according to the flash layout(refer to :ref:`VFS on Flash <vfs_on_flash_section>` for the specific address).
+4. Flash the generated lfs.bin file into the VFS1 region of the AT module according to the flash layout(refer to :ref:`VFS on Flash <vfs_on_flash>` for the specific address).

 5. Flash the application firmware that enables MCU Control Mode (refer to :ref:`atcmd_image_building` for specific instructions).